shimming-toolbox/shimming-toolbox/docs/source/gui/fsleyes.rst

 .. code-block::

-   conda install -c conda-forge/label/cf202003 wxpython
+   yes | conda install -c conda-forge/label/cf202003 wxpython

 Now you can install ``fsleyes`` using ``conda-forge``. ``fsleyes`` downloads a deprecated version of dcm2niix, you can remove it, it will use your local version: